Environment Configuration

 Restating the callout from above because it’s the single most common mistake:

-template_overridesvalues are visible to every user with repo access.- Values get baked into shell strings at render time — anyone who can read the worktree snapshot sees them.
+template_overridesvalues are visible to every user with repo access.- Values get baked into shell strings at render time — anyone who can read the branch snapshot sees them.

 - Use it for IPs, hostnames, registries, profile names.
 Not for API keys, tokens, or passwords.